facebook/react-native-website/docs/accessibility.md

 For example, in a window that contains sibling views `A` and `B`, setting `accessibilityElementsHidden` to `true` on view `B` causes VoiceOver to ignore the elements in the view `B`.
 This is similar to the Android property `importantForAccessibility="no-hide-descendants"`.

+### `aria-valuemax`

+It Represents the maximum value for range-based components, such as sliders and progress bars.

+### `aria-valuemin`

+It Represents the maximum value for range-based components, such as sliders and progress bars.

+### `aria-valuenow`

+It Represents the current value for range-based components, such as sliders and progress bars.

+### `aria-valuetext`

+It is the textual description of the component.

 ### `importantForAccessibility` <div class="label android">Android</div>

 In the case of two overlapping UI components with the same parent, default accessibility focus can have unpredictable behavior.
 The `importantForAccessibility` property will resolve this by controlling if a view fires accessibility events and if it is reported to accessibility services.
 It can be set to `auto`, `yes`, `no` and `no-hide-descendants` (the last value will force accessibility services to ignore the component and all of its children).